Written by: Richard Fong

 But this trend also has huge implications for your business, especially if you rely on your website to attract customers, generate leads, or make sales.
 If you haven’t done so already, it’s past time for you to adapt your website for Mobile SEO.

 If you don’t know what mobile SEO is or if you’re unsure if your website is optimized, don’t sweat it.
-This guide will walk you through the basics of how to optimize website for mobile devices.
+This guide from Bliss Drive expert team will walk you through the basics of how to optimize websites for mobile devices.

 Mobile SEO is two things in one.
 It’s search engine optimization (SEO) combined with a form of website development that generates a flawless viewing experience on mobile devices.
 In other words, it applies the best practices of SEO concerning your website, but specifically to how people can find and view it on their smartphone.